Azure/azure-osconfig/src/ports-overlay/README.md

 ### Usage

-When building with the GCC-5 triplet, add the overlay ports parameter to your CMake command:
+When building with the GCC-5 triplet (See the [triplets concept documentation](https://learn.microsoft.com/vcpkg/users/triplets) for a high-level view of triplet capabilities), add the overlay ports parameter to your CMake command:

 ```bash
 cmake ../src \